 - Individual responsibility within a wider team of exceptional individuals

-- The ability to see and stay in touch with your friends and family, while also forging new friendships
+- The ability to stay in touch with friends and family while forging new friendships

-the RAF you still need to meet all of the entry requirements for whichever role it is for and get through all stages of the application process.
-You will gain the apprenticeship as part of your phase two (trade) training.
+To gain an RAF apprenticeship you will still need to meet all of the entry and eligibility criteria for the role you wish to apply for, as listed on the RAF Recruitment website and get through all stages of the application process, including interviews, aptitude tests, medical and fitness tests as well as completing initial (basic) RAF training.
+You will gain the apprenticeship as part of your phase two (role) training.